e-sr/moonboard/doc/BUILD-LEDSYSTEM.md

 suitable custom length.
 5V leads to higher currents compared to 12V versions of comparable bright LEDs.
 The voltage drop in such a length will lead to color mismatches.
 To fix this the stripes usually have separate voltage connectors on each end in addition to the 3 / 4 pin connection.

 In my case it was not possible to order custom length as of Q4 2020.
 So I ended up using 3x 4x 50 LED strips and use every 3rd LED.
+The
-The patches to the LED layouts are in :latest.
+patches to the LED layouts are in :latest.
-FIXME.
+- FIXME.
+- TBD: configure and test LED_LAYOUT
+- TBD: method for initial test
+- TBD: method for mounting holds

 ## Wiring the LED stripes
 The WS2811 LED strips have three wires (colors may differ in your case):